-(Please avoid "rating" the stories with remarks of taste, such as "I hated this" or "I liked this.")

-Rubric of Evaluation for Reading Responses

-- A: Contains extended analysis of the texts and develops original, sophisticated ideas.
-Has exceptionally well-crafted paragraphs, a thesis, a persuasive organizational structure (e.g., brief introduction, body, brief conclusion), well-supported claims, and appropriate and effective stylistic elements. - B: Contains extended analysis of the texts and develops original, sophisticated ideas.
-Has well-crafted paragraphs, a thesis, a persuasive organizational structure (e.g., brief introduction, body, brief conclusion), well-supported claims, and appropriate and effective stylistic elements. - C: Contains some analysis of the texts and develops some original ideas about them.
-Has adequately well-crafted paragraphs, a thesis, a persuasive organizational structure (e.g., brief introduction, body, brief conclusion), adequately-supported claims, and some appropriate stylistic elements. - D: Contains minimal analysis of the texts.
+(Please avoid "rating" the stories with remarks of taste, such as "I hated this" or "I liked this."
+We will work during the semester to develop your ability to talk about fiction, but please keep in mind that these are published, professional writers, meaning whether you enjoyed their writing or not, they have something to teach you about the practice and art of the written word.
+Which is not to say they are gods!
+Or infallible!
+Or that you must worship at the altar of their prose or their ideas!)
+Rubric of Evaluation for Reading Responses A: Contains extended analysis of the texts and develops original, sophisticated ideas.
+Has exceptionally well-crafted paragraphs, a thesis, a persuasive organizational structure (e.g., brief introduction, body, brief conclusion), well-supported claims, and appropriate and effective stylistic elements.
+B: Contains extended analysis of the texts and develops original, sophisticated ideas.
+Has well-crafted paragraphs, a thesis, a persuasive organizational structure (e.g., brief introduction, body, brief conclusion), well-supported claims, and appropriate and effective stylistic elements.
+C: Contains some analysis of the texts and develops some original ideas about them.
+Has adequately well-crafted paragraphs, a thesis, a persuasive organizational structure (e.g., brief introduction, body, brief conclusion), adequately-supported claims, and some appropriate stylistic elements.
+D: Contains minimal analysis of the texts.
 May lack well-crafted paragraphs, a thesis, and/or a persuasive organizational structure.
-Fails to adequately support its claims and/or use appropriate stylistic elements. - E: Lacks analysis of the text, and therefore fails to demonstrate reading and/or comprehension.

-Short Stories: 20% (200 points)

-Two six-page short stories, 100 points each.
+Fails to adequately support its claims and/or use appropriate stylistic elements.
+E: Lacks analysis of the text, and therefore fails to demonstrate reading and/or comprehension.
+Short Stories: 20% (200 points) Two six-page short stories, 100 points each.
 Your stories will be evaluated based on the same criteria as your writing exercises.
 Do not write these stories the night before they are due.
 I will be able to tell if this is the case, and your grade will be lowered accordingly.
 Manuscripts must be delivered to the class the week before they are to be work-shopped.
 There is no late delivery.
 There is no switching.
 No last-minute writing.
 If you are unable to turn in the story on time, an entire letter grade will be deducted from your final grade.
-Please bring enough copies for everyone.
+You must bring enough copies for everyone.
+Formatting: